MENTAL ILLNESS

-The information in this series and on PPRSUS.com (and PPRSUS Resources) is readily accessible and completely Free to all.
+The information in this series and on PPRSUS.com is readily accessible to all.
 Should you wish to engage my services, my contact information is at the end.

 Providing you with Knowledge and Preparation will help you build back the confidence you’ll need to navigate through these challenging times.

-· The choices you make today – will make a better tomorrow.
+• The choices you make today – will make an easier tomorrow.

 Whether or not you believe it was a contributing factor, seeking an ‘expert’s recommendation’ is crucial.

-· Therefore, getting that second opinion consultation is recommended for their benefit.
+• Therefore, getting a second opinion consultation is recommended for their benefit.

 If you’re already at this point and don’t have the time to wait for my future videos, call me, and we can discuss your situation one-on-one.
 Once again, my number is 240.888.7778.